-- a.
-All persons attending any hearing will conduct themselves in a manner that does not disrupt the proceedings, or they may be removed from the hearing.
-(3-23-22) - b.
+- b.
 All persons attending a hearing must abide by security policies and pertinent statutes of the facility where the hearing is being held, including being subject to search.
-The number of witnesses allowed in the hearing room will follow the security policies of the facility (3-23-22) - c.
+The number of witnesses allowed in the hearing room will follow the security policies of the facility.
+(7-1-24) - c.
 Audio recording or video recording of any hearing is prohibited unless allowed at the discretion of the Commission or the Executive Director, to include placement, manner, and type of equipment.
-(3-23-22) - i.
+(7-1-24) - i.
 Media interviews with offenders, witnesses, victims, Commission, or staff will not be allowed during the hearing process.
 The Commission is not responsible for arranging interviews with persons other than the Commission or its staff.
 Interviews are not allowed without the express consent of the individual.
-(3-23-22)
+(7-1-24)

-10. Review of Respites and Reprieves Granted by the Governor.
-(3-23-22)
+09. Review of Respites and Reprieves Granted by the Governor.
+(7-1-24)

 a.
 Approval of Respite or Reprieve.
 If the Governor approves a petition for a respite or reprieve, the Commission will review the respite or reprieve at the next regularly scheduled session of the full Commission.
-At that time, the Commission shall either determine the respite or reprieve is no longer appropriate or continue the respite or reprieve until the matter can be scheduled for a commutation or pardon hearing as outlined in these rules.
+At that time, the Commission shall determine the respite or reprieve is no longer appropriate or continue the respite or reprieve until the matter can be scheduled for a commutation or pardon hearing as outlined in these rules.
+(7-1-24)